skaopl/configuration/GitHub_SSL_Config.md

 ```
 If following error is displayed:
 ```
-ls: nie ma dostępu do '/home/username/.ssh': Nie ma takiego pliku ani katalogu
+ls: cannot access '/home/<username>/.ssh': No such file or directory
 ```
 there are no ssh keys and you need to generete new one.

 #### Generate ssh key
 GitHub email: @gmail.com
 ```
-ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
+ssh-keygen -t rsa -b 4096 -C "<your_email@example.com>"
 ```
+Use the default path for storing the key.
 Result:
 ```
 Generating public/private rsa key pair.
-Enter file in which to save the key (/home/username/.ssh/id_rsa):
+Enter file in which to save the key (/home/<username>/.ssh/id_rsa):
-Created directory '/home/username/.ssh'.
+Created directory '/home/<username>/.ssh'.
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in /home/username/.ssh/id_rsa.
+Your identification has been saved in /home/<username>/.ssh/id_rsa.
-Your public key has been saved in /home/username/.ssh/id_rsa.pub.
+Your public key has been saved in /home/<username>/.ssh/id_rsa.pub.
 The key fingerprint is:
 SHA256:xxxxxxxxxxxxxxx your_email@example.com
 The key's randomart image is: